Slither (album)

-The album cover was designed by the artist Dave McKean.
+from the band's metalcore sound and ventured into the nu metal sound popularized by '90s metal bands such as Korn and Deftones.
 The album peaked at No. 50 on the Billboard Top Heatseekers chart.

 Production

 The album was produced by Steve Evetts.

-Critical reception
+The album cover was designed by the artist Dave McKean.

+Reception

 Chronicles of Chaos wrote: "Managing to stir up enough emotion and deafening cries of aggression, the band storms through a sonic assault of heavy vibes and mosh pit worthy material—and the music of Slither is also chock-full of strong harmonies to boot."
 The Telegram & Gazette wrote that the songs "boast rich textures as the band combines its old hard-core raucousness with a freshly developed 'clean' heavy-rock sound."
 The New Straits Times thought that "the lyrics are often contrived and meaningless, which diminishes the power of the music somewhat."